yackx/ipgo/content/lists/slices.md

 ./prog.go:9:8: append(fruits, "cherry") evaluated but not used
 ```

-Go will however allow a statement without effect if the result is explicitly discarded.
+However.
+Go allows a statement without effect if the result is explicitly discarded.
+To discard the result, assign it to `_` (underscore).

 ```go
 _ = append(fruits, "cherry")
 ```

-Of course, this last expression does probably not make sense in a program, but you are still free to shoot yourself in the foot.
-The compiler will detect many errors made in “good faith”, but not gross or even intentional errors.
+Of course, this last expression does probably not make sense in a program, but we are still free to shoot ourselves in the foot.
+The compiler will detect many errors made in “good faith”, but it does not protect us against all programming errors.

-If you have two slices `a` and `b`, you can append one to the other, using `...` to expand the second slice to a list of arguments.
+A slice can be appended to another as follows:

 ```go
 a := []string{"apple", "pear"}